-One of history’s most recognized freak show performers, Annie Jones’ career as a sideshow attraction began when she was featured at P.T.
-Barnum’s American Museum at age one.
-After a short (but very successful) stint at the museum, Barnum offered Jones’ parents a three-year contract for the girl at $150 week.
+She began her career at age one — when she was featured at P.T.
+Barnum’s American Museum.
+After a successful stint at the museum, Barnum offered Jones’ parents a three-year contract for the girl at $150 per week.

 Outside the circus, Jones was married twice — the second time widowed — before becoming ill during a visit to her mother’s home in Brooklyn.
 There, she passed away from tuberculosis in 1902 at the age of 37.